jonburdon/race-hub/README.md

 **Issue 14** Map View - there are identical markers used for user's location and events.
 This is confusing, as the home marker has no popup.
 Also, events with an identical location overlap therefore one disappears.

+#### HTML Validation
+Basic vaildation has been carried out on the home page.
+This identified some small errors in html which have been corrected.
+Errors were reduced from 81 to 18.

 ## [Acknowledgements](#acknowledgements)
 [Developer Aims](#developer-aims) | [UX](#ux) | [User Stories and Corresponding Features](#user-stories-and-features) | [UI Structure](#ui-structure) | [Visual Layout](#visual-layout) | [Technologies Used](#technologies-used) | [Information Architecture](#information-architecture) | [Deployment](#deployment) | [Local Development](#local-development) | [Testing](#testing) | [Acknowledgements](#acknowledgements)